wellspringcp/wellspring/01-principles/01-principles-apologia.md

 ### Definition of Rights

+Notice that it says that rights and private property law go hand in hand.
+It does not say that rights and "responsibilities" go hand in hand.
+The individual is only required at his/her own peril to ensure that their activities do not interfere with the exercise of the capabilities of others - this is a negative injunction.
+The individual is not beholden to any positive obligations to any other individual, except those obligations which s/he takes on voluntarily in contract.
+The individual is an end unto himself and not the means to any other individual or group's ends.

 ### Definition of Private Property

 `WS` recognizes and respects the sovereignty of the individual with exceptions applied for contagions/biohazards and war readiness.